Message archiving

 How do I find more information about this send?

-, you can cross-reference the templated message with our Currents data to find more information like the external user ID of who received it, the timestamp it was delivered, whether or not the user opened or clicked the message, and more.
+You can use either the external_id or dispatch_id in conjunction with the user_id to cross-reference the templated message with our Currents data to find more information like the timestamp it was delivered, whether or not the user opened or clicked the message, and more.

 How are retries handled?

-Should your S3 bucket be unreachable, Braze will retry up to three times with a backoff jitter.
-S3 rate limit retries are automatically handled by Braze.
+Should your cloud storage bucket be unreachable, Braze will retry up to three times with a backoff jitter.
+AWS S3 rate limit retries are automatically handled by Braze.

 What happens if my credentials are invalid?

-If your S3 credentials become invalid at any point, Braze will not be able to save any messages to your S3 bucket, and those messages will be lost.
+If your cloud storage credentials become invalid at any point, Braze will not be able to save any messages to your cloud storage bucket, and those messages will be lost.
 We recommend configuring the AWS credentials errors notification preference to ensure you receive alerts for any credentials issues.

 Why does my archive file’s “sent_at” timestamp differ slightly from the sent timestamp in Currents?

-The S3 rendered copy is saved immediately before sending it to the end user.
-Because of S3 upload times, there may be a delay of a few seconds between the “sent_at” timestamp in the rendered copy versus the actual time the send occurs.
+The rendered copy is uploaded immediately before sending the message to the end user.
+Because of cloud storage upload times, there may be a delay of a few seconds between the “sent_at” timestamp in the rendered copy versus the actual time the send occurs.